 This course examines the accountant's role in the business organization.
 It covers cost-volume-profit relationships with emphasis on break-even computations, profit planning, relevant costs and the contribution approach to short-term decisions, cost-behavior patterns, operational budgeting, financial budgeting, and capital budgeting.
 Students create management reports using Excel spreadsheet techniques.
+Prerequisite: ACC 102 with C or better or permission of department chair.
+Recommended: MAN 101 and MAR 101.
 Three lecture hours per week.
-Fall
+Instructional Support Fee applies.

 MAN 101 and MAR 101.

 - Define and discuss terms used in contemporary managerial accounting.